microsoft/BitBLAS/TRANSPARENCY.md

 ## Plugins and Extensibility

-BitBLAS doesn't allow for plug ins or extensibility.
+BitBLAS doesn't allow for plugins or extensibility.